dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.10/guides/basic-tutorial.md

 ## You made it 🎉
 We've made it until the end!
 Not too bad right?
-Hopefully, you're able to see the simplicity of building a fully working page editor with PageZilla.
+Hopefully, you're able to see the simplicity of building a fully working page editor with Craft.js.

 We do not need to worry about implementing the drag-n-drop system but rather simply focus on writing rules and attaching connectors to the desired elements.